Byron Buxton homers again as Twins beat Indians 8-4 - WHIZ News

 TRAINER’S ROOM

-Twins: OF Brent Rooker was replaced in the fourth inning after being hit by a pitch from Plesac.
-The team announced Rooker has a right forearm injury. … RHP Jake Odorizzi (chest contusion) threw five innings on Friday at the team’s alternate training site and could be activated from the injured list next week during the upcoming road trip. … C Mitch Garver (right intercostal strain) is catching at the alternate site and chief baseball officer Derek Falvey said he has “turned a corner.” … OF Max Kepler (left adductor strain) has started taking at-bats in his rehab. … RHP Homer Bailey, out since Aug.
-2 with right biceps tendinitis, has thrown live bullpen sessions and manager Rocco Baldelli said the expectation is Bailey will be ready to return this season. … C Alex Avila (low back tightness) has taken batting practice during his rehab.
+Twins: RHP Jake Odorizzi (chest contusion) threw five innings on Friday at the team’s alternate training site and could be activated from the injured list next week during the upcoming road trip. … C Mitch Garver (right intercostal strain) is catching at the alternate site and chief baseball officer Derek Falvey said he has “turned a corner.” … OF Max Kepler (left adductor strain) has started taking at-bats in his rehab. … RHP Homer Bailey, out since Aug.
+2 with right biceps tendinitis, has thrown live bullpen sessions and Baldelli said the expectation is Bailey will be ready to return this season. … C Alex Avila (low back tightness) has taken batting practice during his rehab.

 UP NEXT